PoHuit/plan-b/README.md

 ### Build The Rust Code

-1. Get the latest stable Rust installed on your system.
+1. Get the relevant version of Rust installed on your system.

 2. Run `cargo build --release` from the top-level directory.